asottile/git-code-debt/README.md

     `git-code-debt-create-tables` as well as `git-code-debt-generate`.

-The simplest way to write your own custom metrics is to instead extend `git_code_debt.metrics.base.SimpleLineCounterBase`
+The simplest way to write your own custom metrics is to extend `git_code_debt.metrics.base.SimpleLineCounterBase`